Tracck/IdolYoasobiPlayer/README.md

 Lastly, the Image Loading algorithm isn't the best, feel free to improve it.

-I won't ask you to credit me for the code but it would make my day if you do!
+<h2>I won't ask you to credit me for the code but it would make my day if you do!</h2>

 <br>
 <b><h1>CERTAIN LIMITATIONS YOU MIGHT WANT TO KNOW: </h1></b>